 As a major employer, influences on pay pose a major risk.
 Nationally agreed pay awards are not always fully funded by the Government.
 April 2018 saw the introduction of a new 2 year national pay settlement, increasing the Council's pay costs by 2.5% (The highest pay rise in over a decade, pay rates having previously risen in total by less than 8% since 2010).
 Pay inflation is also affected by the new national living wage, which impacts on the Council through its contracted services (especially on our care contracts).
-The pay award for 2020/21 has not been settled yet.
-The latest offer from the employers' side is for a 2.75% rise but it is understood that this has been met with calls for the Government to supplement this increase to protect councils' finances from deteriorating further.

 The Council's defined benefit pension scheme is a statutory scheme.
 Although operated locally (by Bradford Council) the terms of the scheme (including pension benefits payable) are determined nationally.
 Volatility in the fund assets held could cause a significant increase in the size of the pension deficit.
 A larger pension deficit would result in additional funding being required, diverting resources away from services.
-The fund is subject to a triennial review, the most recent of which has led to a small reduction in employer pension contributions from 2020/21.